 Professional clarinets are much more hand-made and are produced with higher-quality materials.
 This produces even better intonation, tone, and response, and also causes each instrument to be more individual.
 The higher the quality of the instrument, the more important it is to try many, including multiple instruments of the same brand and model, to find the right one for you.

 Most intermediate and professional instruments are made from grenadilla wood, though other types of wood are also used.
 The better the quality of wood, the better the clarinet can sound, which is an important reason to try multiple instruments.
-Wood clarinets require more maintenance than plastic, as it is important to keep the wood from drying out and cracking.
+Wood clarinets require more maintenance than resin, as it is important to keep the wood from drying out and cracking.
 There are several different ways of doing this, so ask your sales associate or private instructor for recommendations.

 Clarinet keys are most often made of silver or nickel, though gold is an option on some clarinets.